annisam23/tryMocha/README.md

-# tryMocha

-# Mocha Testing Project
+# tryMocha Testing With Simple Project

 This is a sample testing project using Mocha, a powerful JavaScript testing framework.